Deploying portfolio website using Pelican and Github Pages, Under 10 minutes.

 Create a GitHub Repository for Hosting

-1. Logged into GitHub and created a new repository.
+1. Logged into GitHub and create a new repository.

-2. Named it: username.github.io (replace with your GitHub username).
+2. Name it: username.github.io.
+Replace username with your GitHub username.

 Set Up Pelican Locally